 (b) Automatically inactivated at the offer expiration time specified in the RTM Energy Bid.

 (4) For any Operating Hour, the QSE may submit or change an RTM Energy Bid in the Adjustment Period.
-If, by the end of the Adjustment Period, the QSE has not submitted a valid RTM Energy Bid, ERCOT shall create a proxy RTM Energy Bid for the entire Demand response capability of that Load Resource with a not-to-exceed price at the SWCAP.
+If, by the end of the Adjustment Period, the QSE has not submitted a valid RTM Energy Bid, ERCOT shall create a proxy RTM Energy Bid for the entire Demand response capability of that Load Resource with a not-to-exceed price at the RTSWCAP.